Dechetmew/Aquaray-Raytracing-Renderer-for-Unreal-5.2.1/README.md

 After YEARS of brute forcing a solution, I came up with this.... hack.
 It uses Unreal Engine's Raytracing Debug System to sneak in Custom Raytracing Passes, running them using Console Commands.<br/>

-It should work in Unreal 5.2.1, but I'm not sure about other versions (But you can try :D)<br/>
+It should work in Unreal 5.2.1, I'm not sure about other versions (But you can try :D)<br/>

 ## Scope of Project
 - Whitted Style Raytracing<br/>